Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 - Start monthly email campaigns to existing customers

-- Publish 2-4 blog posts optimized for local search intent
+- Publish 2-4 blog posts optimized for local search

-- Test Facebook/Instagram ads with a small budget (SGD 200-400/week)
+- Test Facebook/Instagram ads with SGD 200-400/week

 Budget: SGD 2,000-4,000/month

-Month 6-12: Scale & Optimize
+Month 6-12: Scale What Works

 - Double down on channels showing 3:1+ ROAS

-- Expand content to cover more keyword opportunities
+- Expand content coverage

 - Build retargeting audiences